Guide d'audit et de mise en œuvre des Normes Universelles de Gestion de la Performance Sociale et Environnementale

 Definitions:

 • Life insurance is where the insurer promises to pay a sum of money to a pre-determined beneficiary when the insured person dies or after a pre-determined period.
-Because this indicator is about “voluntary insurance” you are not assessing here a compulsory credit life insurance, bundled with the loan, that would cover the loan in case of death of the borrower.
+Because this indicator is about “voluntary insurance” you are not assessing here a compulsory credit life insurance, bundled with the loan, that would cover the outstanding loan amount in case of the death of the borrower.

 Resources for indicator 3.B.3.6